 8. That evening after the kids are in bed, listen to each other.
 Express your upset by talking about what you feel, and what you need,

-without attacking your partner: “Dealing with screen time limits always feels stressful and overwhelming to me… I would like to brainstorm about how we can make the whole thing easier… right now I feel very alone with it, like I have to be the one to make it all happen… I need your help....
+without attacking your partner: “Keeping the house orderly always feels stressful and overwhelming to me… I would like to brainstorm about how we can make the whole thing easier… right now I feel very alone with it, like I have to be the one to make it all happen… I need your help....
 I would love to feel like we are equal partners in this.”

 9. Resist trying to "win."
 Remember that "expressing anger" by attacking the other person shuts down the safety, and therefore the chances

 of a successful resolution.
 Instead, notice the feelings in your body, and breathe through them, without giving in to your desire to attack.
 No, you're

 not being less "authentic."
 What's authentic is the tears and fears under the anger.
 If you can express your hurt and fear, the anger will melt away.